Last Updated on April 11, 2020

 Cats love to eat and will eat just about any kind of cat food you offer them.
 It is important for you as the owner to make sure the brand you choose is healthy.
 Also, feedings a cat nothing but dry is asking for health problems and stress.
 Be sure to feed no less than a 50/50 diet, being can and dry food

-My cats love receiving treats.
+Our cats love getting treats.
 There are many different flavors and even textures.
 Be sure not to overdo it as most treats are equal to that of human junk food.
 Once or twice a day, a few treats at a time is fine.

-If you want to treat them to some extra special treats, check out Vital Essentials cat treats.
-They allow you to feed your cat real fish (in freeze-dried form).
+If you want to treat them to some extra special treats, check out Purebites Freeze Dried Cat Treats.
+They allow you to feed your cat real meats and fish (in freeze-dried form).

 Cats spend a good amount of their life sleeping so it is important for them to each have their own spot.
 This can be done by offering boxes, beds, clean closets, or other cat-safe hideaways.
-Most cats prefer a place that is quiet and comfortable.
+Most cats prefer a place that is quiet, comfortable, and very cozy.

 Petting and Massage